kawu/partage/README.md

 The probability of a TAG derivation in this setting is defined as the product of the probabilities of the participating supertags multiplied by the product of the probabilities of the entailed dependency arcs.
-The A\* parser then gurantees to find a most probable derivation without searching the entire space of the possible derivations.
+The A\* parser then guarantees to find a most probable derivation without searching the entire space of the possible derivations.

-Some correctness-related properties (notably, monotonicity) of the A\* parser are verified using the [Coq][coq] proof assisatnt.
+Some correctness-related properties (notably, monotonicity) of the A\* parser are verified using the [Coq][coq] proof assistant.
 See the [proofs](proofs#proofs) subfolder for more details.

 Grammar compression is also used in the A\* parser, but to a very limited extent.